astorije/chai-immutable/README.md

 - **@param** *{ String... | Array | Object }* key*N*

-Asserts that the keyed collection contains all of the passed-in keys.
+Asserts that the keyed collection contains any or all of the passed-in keys.
+Use in combination with `any` or `all` will affect what will pass.

+When used in conjunction with `any`, at least one key that is passed in must exist in the target object.
+Note, either `any` or `all` should be used in the assertion.
+If neither are used, the assertion is defaulted to `all`.

 `key` is an alias to `keys`.